The organs of peachtree road

-Peachtree Road is extremely fortunate to have three pipe organs used daily for practice, teaching, accompanying, recording, and most importantly, for leading the faithful in their songs of prayer and praise during weekly worship.
-Please click here to view a pdf of our organ brochure, or the tabs below for information on each of our instruments.
+Peachtree Road is extremely fortunate to have five pipe organs used daily for practice, teaching, accompanying, recording, and most importantly, for leading the faithful in their songs of prayer and praise during weekly worship.

-The Great Organ of Peachtree Road, installed in 2002 by Mander Organs of London, England, is the largest mechanical action organ ever built by a British organ builder.
-With mechanical action, the oldest type of organ action, the motions of the player are translated through long wooden strips made from cedar, commonly called “trackers”.
+The Great Organ of PRUMC, installed by Mander Organs of London, England, is the largest mechanical action organ ever built by a British organ builder.
+With mechanical action, the oldest type of organ action, the motions of the player are translated to the pipes through long wooden strips made from cedar, commonly called “trackers.”
 This provides a direct mechanical link from each note on the keyboard to the different divisions of the organ.
 Organists prefer this type of action due to its extreme responsiveness and sensitivity to the touch of the player.

-The instrument is divided among twin 40-foot cases towering over the high altar and chancel.
+The Chancel instrument is divided among twin 40-foot cases towering over the High Altar and Chancel.
 The three primary manual divisions (Great, Swell & Choir), played by the organist’s hands, are located in the left-hand case, facing the altar.
-The pedal division, complete with two full-length 32-foot stops, is in the right-hand case and controlled by the organist’s feet.
-The Solo Organ, a manual division with a battery of high-powered reed stops is located in the upper level of the pedal case.
-On the wall of the West End Gallery is the Trompette Royale, an en chamade stop that is used for heraldic fanfares and as a solo against the full organ.
-The complete resources of the organ are controlled from a handsome four-manual console located amongst the left-hand choir stalls.
+The Pedal division, complete with two full-length 32-foot stops, is in the right-hand case and controlled by the organist’s feet.
+The Solo Organ, a division with a battery of high-powered reed stops on electric action is located in the upper level of the Chancel South case.
+A 42-rank instrument built by the Mander firm rises above the West End Gallery.
+French in “flavor,” the instrument greatly enhances the English accents coming from the Chancel.
+The crowning glory is the Trompette Royale, an en chamade stop that is used for heraldic fanfares and as a solo against the full organ.
+The intricately carved cases include dogwood branches, the instruments mentioned in Psalm 150, as well as the seal of Peachtree Road United Methodist Church.

 The Music Suite Organ, installed in 1961 by the Möller Organ Company of Hagerstown, Maryland, served for forty years as the Chapel Organ before the old chapel was modified into new space in January 2002.
 Relocated by Widener & Company, curators of the Peachtree Road organs, the organ is now located in a large chamber, speaking though a decorative façade and shutters into the choir rehearsal space of the Music Suite.
 It is playable from its original two-manual console, now located on a movable platform for teaching and rehearsal purposes.